Quilty Finish #13: Halloween No Point Stars Quilt

 I didn't have any Halloween fabric large enough for a backing but I found this black-and-white toile fabric, which is actually a curtain made of heavier home decor fabric, and I think works great.

 I love the colors and fabrics ... the spiders, the black cats, the skeletons ... there is even fabric with owls and flies.
-The stars were so easy to make and it went together quickly.
-It measures 50" x 56" so it's a nice throw size.
-I quilted it with a simple grid using a straight stitch-in-the ditch.
+The stars were so easy to make, and they went together quickly.
+It measures 50" x 56", so it's a nice throw size.
+I quilted it with a simple grid using a straight stitch-in-the-ditch.

-Until next time ... be happy and keep on quilting!
+Until next time ... be happy and keep quilting!

 Comments